AckerlyXu/heima/articles/app-service-web/web-sites-deploy.md

 * No turn-key solutions for continuous deployment.

 ### <a name="vsts"></a>How to deploy from local Git
-In the [Azure Portal Preview](https://portal.azure.cn), you can configure local Git deployment.
+In the [Azure Portal](https://portal.azure.cn), you can configure local Git deployment.

 * [Local Git Deployment to Azure App Service](app-service-deploy-local-git.md).
 * [Publishing to Web Apps from any git/hg repo](http://blog.davidebbo.com/2013/04/publishing-to-azure-web-sites-from-any.html).